pennbauman/ibcmer/README.md

 Removes detailed output outside of debugging.

 #### Break-Point Commands
-These command can be used in the break-point environment.
+These command can be used in debugging mode.

 `run`
 Runs to program as normal (until the next break-point).

 `step [number]`
-Runs a number of lines and then returns to the debug environment.
+Runs a number of lines and then returns to debugging mode.
 Will default to one line if not specified.

 `view [address]`
 Prints out the contents of the memory address (specified in hex).
 Prints out all of memory if no address is specified.